gcrnet/gcrnet.github.io/_howto/dn.md

  ![img_2](https://i.imgur.com/yxSGNlw.png)

-Click on certificate information and similar line below will be your DA. <br>
+Click on certificate information and similar line below will be your DN. <br>

  Certificate Subject:	/DC=org/DC=cilogon/C=US/O=University of North Carolina at Greensboro/CN=John Doe  A10000000